 A child <schedule> resource of the <subscription> resource shall indicate the time periods when the notifications can be sent to the notification targets.

-An Originator shall have the same access control privileges to the <schedule> resource as it has to its parent resource.

 The <schedule> resource shall contain the child resource specified in table 9.6.9-1.

 Table 9.6.9-1: Child resources of <schedule> resource